soypat/curso/README.md

 ### Access the database
 So you probably have the server up and running but have no forum to post in and are unable to create forums!
 What a conundrum.
 To create a forum you need to be an admin.
 To do this you first must login to the site.
-After that access the site through
+After that access the database through
 docker:
 ```bash
 docker exec -it forum psql -U pato -W curso